capelski/react-external-events/README.md

 };
 ```

-Every time a new message arrives the component's state is updated, returning a new `messages` variable.
+Every time a new message is received the component's state is updated, returning a new `messages` variable.
 However, the `messages` variable in the `onMessage` event handler is a reference to the initial state of the component (i.e. an empty array).
-This causes the event handler to pass an empty array when updating the component's state, discarding previously received messages for each new message that arrives.
+This causes the event handler to pass an empty array when updating the component's state, discarding previously received messages for each new message.

-One way of solving this, for example, would be to re-define the event handler every time an event is processed. `react-external-events` takes a simpler approach: splitting the event handlers into two functions.
+One way of solving this, for example, would be to re-define the `onMessage` event handler every time an event is processed. `react-external-events` takes a simpler approach: splitting the event handlers into two functions.

-- The first function (i.e. `registerEvent`) is defined only once and it doesn't have access to the latest component's state.
+- The first function (i.e. `registerEvent`) is executed on every external event and it doesn't have access to the latest component's state.
 It registers the external events, without processing them, and forces a render cycle of the component.
-- The second function (i.e. `processNext`) is re-defined in every render cycle, and it therefore has access to the latest component's state.
+- The second function (i.e. `processNext`) is executed on every render cycle, and it therefore has access to the latest component's state.
 It processes pending events, if there are any, and potentially updates the component's state.

 A "picture" is worth a thousand words: